SonQBChau/python-visualization/README.md

     ``` pip install scipy```

 ## FOR MAC
-Use conda since pip scipy is not working (yet) with Mac M1
+Use conda since pip scipy is not working (yet) with Mac M1.

-*Note:* By default, conda creates a central virtual env unlike like venv.
+*Note:* By default, conda creates virtual envs at a central location unlike venv.
-Since I prefer the current location I will specific the path.
+Since I prefer the current location installation I will specific the path.

 1. To create virtual environment at the current location